-This pattern of self-destructive thinking is sometimes called monkey mind.
-Pretty accurate description, I’d say.
-That monkey in my head is distracting me, jumping all over the cage, throwing insults and trying to push me off my game.
+This pattern of self-destructive thinking has a hold on all of us some days.
+The monkey in my head is jumping all over the cage, throwing insults, and trying to push me off my game.
 She’s on full blast when I’m getting ready to accomplish something I’ve never done before.

-I used to think I was the only person who struggled with this.
-Other people just got up in the morning, made up their minds to do something and did it.
+I’ve always felt so alone struggling with this.
+Other people just get up in the morning, make up their minds to do something, and do it.
+Right?
 No self-doubt, no ‘poor me’, no excuses.
-Now I know better.

-The most successful people you know hear this same monkey jabbering away when it’s time to face a big task or step out of their comfort zone.
-Somehow they learn how to tame the monkey and go ahead anyway.
+The most successful people you know have their own monkey jabbering away when it’s time to face a big task or step out of their comfort zone.
+Somehow they’ve learned how to tame the monkey and go ahead anyway.

-Me?
 I wrestle with the mind chatter every day.
-Sometimes the monkey wins, sometimes I do.
-On the good days, I manage to keep calm and focus on where I’m going and what I love – sharing what I know about holistic healing, herbal medicine, and how it changed my life.
+Sometimes the self-doubt wins, sometimes I can turn it around.
+On good days, I manage to keep calm and focus on where I’m going and what I love – sharing what I know about holistic healing, herbalism, and how it changed my life.

 How do you handle the self-destructive mind chatter?
-What’s your strategy to keep the monkey mind from holding you back?
-Do you have a little retreat in your home or office, or a mantra that helps you cope or get beyond the critic in your brain?
-I’d love to hear your ideas!
+What’s your strategy to keep your lower self from holding you back?
+Do you have a retreat in your home or office, or a mantra that helps you cope or get beyond the critic in your brain?
+I’d love to hear your strategies!